Belonging & Connection

 Over the past few years, both national and local data have pointed to a troubling trend: people are feeling more isolated, trust in institutions and each other is declining, and fewer folks feel like they truly belong in their communities.

 Here in Park County, we were seeing it too — in quiet ways and loud ones.
-Increasing rates of anxiety, depression, and suicide.
+High rates of anxiety, depression, and suicide.
 Lower participation in civic life.
 Fewer opportunities for people from different backgrounds to connect.
 And a growing sense that some members of our community felt “othered” — pushed to the margins, not fully seen or included.

 “What would it look like to improve Park County’s mental health indicators by strengthening our relationships with each other?”